Fall 2024 24-678: Computer Vision for Engineers Course Info

 Late Policy for Problem Sets

 : 25% off for one day, 50% off for two days, and no credit afterward.
-For example, suppose that the due date is 5:00pm on Friday; you will lose 25% by handing it in Saturday afternoon and 50% Sunday afternoon.
+For example, suppose that the due date is 5:00pm on Friday; you will lose 25% by handing it in on Saturday and 50% on Sunday.

 No-penalty Late Days